matches() in Java

 Output:

 Explanation: In the above program, we have defined a regex expression for number matching.
-The case where the string to be matched has all numbers returns the true output.
-However, when alphabets are added along with numbers, it doesn't match the regex expression hence false is returned.
+In the case where the string to be matched has all numbers, the true output is returned.
+However, when alphabets are added along with numbers, they don't match the regex expression; hence, a false expression is returned.

 Example 3: NullPointerException